-A third major area of FSD's work is the capacity building of a local demining organisation.
+A third major area of FSD's work is the capacity building of local demining organism.
 A significant step was taken in Iraq, where our experts successfully trained the staff of a local non-governmental organisation in technical and administrative aspects.
 This organisation is now the first in the country to be accredited to clear landmines.
 We are delighted with this successful collaboration, which we hope to replicate in other contexts in the future.